lgw2/lgw2.github.io/_pages/about.md

 Outside of academia, I play and coach Ultimate Frisbee.
 My team, [Seattle Riot](https://twitter.com/SeattleRiot), won the world championship in 2018.
 I also coach the MSU college women's team, who made it to the game to go to the Regional championship for the first time in 2018.
-[Here](https://www.youtube.com/watch?v=qBYpCgQ0xmY) is a video of me catching a pass in the semifinals of the 2016 US Open.
+[Here](https://www.youtube.com/watch?v=qBYpCgQ0xmY) is a video of me catching a pass in the finals of the 2016 US Open.